HearthSim/HearthDb/README.md

 data can be downloaded from `api.hearthstonejson.com`, e.g. `https://api.hearthstonejson.com/v1/latest/CardDefs.deDE.xml` and loaded at runtime via
 `HearthDb.Cards.LoadLocaleData(...)`.

-If desired, all language data can be included by default by replacing the `<BaseDataUrl>` in `HearthDb.csproj` with `https://github. com/HearthSim/hsdata/blob/master/CardDefs.xml`.
+If desired, all language data can be included by default by replacing the url in `HearthDb.CardDefsDownloader` with `https://github.com/HearthSim/hsdata/blob/master/CardDefs.xml`.

 ## CardIDs
 `HearthDb.CardIds` contains properly named constant for all cardIds existing in Hearthstone.